-(1) The following persons may perform an examination and apply for hospitalization pursuant to M.G.L. c.
-123, § 12(a):
+- (1) The following persons may perform an examination and apply for hospitalization pursuant to M.G.L. c.
+123, § 12(a): - (a) Physician.

-(a) Physician.
 Any physician who is licensed pursuant to M.G.L. c.
-112.

-(b) Qualified Psychologist.
-A psychologist who is licensed pursuant to M.G.L. c.
-112, §§ 118 through 129A.

-(c) Qualified Advanced Practice Registered Nurse (APRN).
+112. - (b) Qualified Psychologist.
+Licensure A psychologist who is licensed pursuant to M.G.L. c.
+112, §§ 118 through 129A-is required to obtain and maintain status as a Qualified Psychologist. - (c) Qualified Psychiatrie Advanced Practice Registered Nurse Mental Health Clinical Specialist.
+Licensure pursuant to (APRN).
 A registered nurse licensed under M.G.L. c.
-112 s.
-80B and authorized by the Board of Registration in Nursing to practice as an Advanced Practice Registered Nurse.
+112, § s.
+80B and authorization authorized by the Board of Registration in Nursing to practice as a is required to obtain and maintain status as a .

-(d) Licensed Independent Clinical Social Worker (LICSW).
+an Advanced Practice Registered Nurse. - (d) Licensed Independent Clinical Social Worker (LICSW).
 A social worker who is licensed pursuant to M.G.L. c.
-112, §§ 130 through 137.

-(2) In an emergency, if a physician, Qualified Psychologist, Qualified APRN or an LICSW is not available, a police officer may apply for hospitalization pursuant to M.G.L. c.
-123, § 12(a).

-(3) Application for hospitalization pursuant to M.G.L. c.
-123, § 12(a) shall be made upon such form as is prescribed by the Commissioner.
+112, §§ 130 through 137. - (2) In an emergency, if a physician, Qualified Psychologist, Qualified APRN or an LICSW is not available, a police officer may apply for hospitalization pursuant to M.G.L. c.
+123, § 12(a). - (3) Application for hospitalization pursuant to M.G.L. c.
+123, \S 12(a)- shall be made upon such form as is prescribed by the Commissioner.